grapp1/kw-intern/parflow/docs/parflow_keys.rst

 :default: MGSemi
 .. note::
-    The value must be one of the following options ['NoPC', 'MGSemi', 'PFMG', 'PFMGOctree', 'SMG']
+    The value must be one of the following options: NoPC, MGSemi, PFMG, PFMGOctree, SMG

 .. warning::
     In Python we will define *Solver.LinPreconditioner* which will set    *Solver.Linear.Preconditioner* inside the ParFlow .pfidb file.